Understanding the `zip` Command in Linux

 Unzipping a Password-Protected Archive

-If the zip file is password-protected, you can use the -P
+If the zip file is password-protected, you can use the -P option followed by

 the password to extract it: